 - Foreign Language: 2 course units of a language other than English.
 Both must be in the same language (i.e. Spanish 1 & 2).
 ECU accepts both American Sign Language and Latin.

 Note: The foreign language component is applicable only to students who graduated high school in 2004 or later.

-During your senior year we recommend that you take a foreign language, mathematics, and a natural science course in addition to English.
-These courses will better prepare you for your Freshman year curriculum.
+During your senior year, we strongly recommend that you take a foreign language, mathematics, and a natural science course in addition to English.
+These courses will better prepare you for your freshman year curriculum.

 - A completed online application